wang-chuanhui/chuguan-strategy/docs/options/index.md

 # ⚙️ Overview

-The dashboard can be highly customized using the `options` parameter in the yaml configuration of your dashboard.
+The dashboard can be highly customized using the `options` parameter in the YAML configuration of your dashboard.

    ```yaml
    strategy: